jimmoffitt/tweet-nasa-photo/README.md

 # Tweet Nasa Photo

-A super simple code that Tweets a photo downloaded from the NASA APOD API.
+A super simple Python script that Tweets a photo downloaded from the NASA APOD API.

 https://apod.nasa.gov/apod/astropix.html

 ## Running the script.

 + Clone the repository.
++ Run `pip install requirements.txt` to install the third-party library dependenices.
 + Create a .env file and fill in your private credentials. .env.example is provided as a template.
-+ Update the Tweet message at the top of the tweet-nasa=photo.py code.
++ Update the Tweet message at the top of the tweet-nasa-photo.py code.
 + Execute the script: c>python3 tweet-nasa-photo.py
 + Go admire the NASA Astronomy Photo of the Day on your Timeline.